10 Steps to Design Climate-Responsive Architecture

 - Building envelope design varies greatly by geographic area.
 When designing the envelope of the building, factors such as insulation, vapor barriers, and air barriers will vary radically depending on whether the project is in the cold, snowy north, the hot and humid south or the arid desert.

 - Minimize the building footprint.
-Question the true needs of the program — do you really need that much space?
+Question the true needs of the program.
+Do you need that much space?
 Are there ways that spaces can become multi-functional?
-Do we really need that many private offices if some staff can telecommute occasionally and share offices?
+Do we need that many private offices if some staff can telecommute occasionally and share offices?
 Once your team is set on the minimization program, take a look at the size of your footprint.
 Is it possible to add extra stories to make the footprint smaller?
 That way, the building will have fewer excavation costs and more wall area that can benefit from the warming effects of the sun and an increase in natural daylighting.

 - Design for natural ventilation.
 Since warm air rises, a building can be cooled by designing for stack ventilation by drawing cooler air from openings low in the building, while carrying heat away through openings in the top of the space.
 The rate at which the air moves is a function of the vertical distance between the inlets and outlets, their size and the difference in temperature over the height of the room.
 This could prevent occupants from experiences sick building syndrome.

 - Relax the occupants comfort standards.
 Most buildings in this day and age are designed to keep occupants fairly comfortable, at around 78 degrees Fahrenheit.
 However, with climate responsive design, reducing the amount of energy used to cool and heat the building can result in using natural systems, meaning the sun and the wind.
 With these, if building occupants are open to adding or removing layers during the seasons, it’s amazing how much energy can be saved.
 Adding a sweater in the winter or relaxing the company dress code to shorts in the summer can be enough to eliminate mechanical heating and cooling altogether, saving a bundle of money and the environment.